wvat/website/README.md

 # Personal Website

-A simple personal page made using flask.
+A simple personal page made with Flask.